Farm Grant Program

 Application Process

-Grant recipients are determined by the Farm Grant Committee, a group comprised of experienced local farmers from Mendocino or Lake County, local food security advocates, and a representative of North Coast Opportunities (NCO), the Good Farm Fund’s fiscal sponsor.
-Any committee member who has an economic interest or tie to an applicant will recuse themselves for that application decision (occasional purchasing does not apply).
+Grant recipients are determined by the Farm Grant Committee, a group comprised of experienced local farmers from Mendocino or Lake County, local food security advocates, and community members committed to food security.
+Any committee member who has an economic interest or tie to an applicant recuses themselves for that application decision (occasional purchasing does not apply).

 Applicant Requirements